 The people of Amsterdam use their bicycles quite often and it’s no surprise: They got more than 15,000 km of bicycle lanes.
-Visitor can opt to rent a bike in their hotels or bicycle shops.
-Prices range from 4 (daily price if rent for several days) to 8 (just one day) euro.
+The tourists and visitors can opt to rent a bike in their hotels or bicycle shops.
+Prices range from 4€ (daily price, if you rent it for several days) to 8€ (just one day).

 The second most important city in Flanders for bicyclists.
-You may rent a bike for one day for 13 euros here and there are bicycle lanes and proper signpostings on its main streets, just as well as enough space for parking.
+You may rent a bike for one day for 13 euros here and there are bicycle lanes and proper signposting on its main streets, just as well as enough space for parking.

 Find your accommodation now!

 It’s connected with more than 490 km of bicycle lanes, which makes it Swedish city with the most space for lovers of this sport.
-25% of the local population prefer using this means of transportation and there is no better way to discover this lovely place.
+Furthermore, 25% of the local population prefer using this means of transportation and there is no better way to discover this lovely place.

-The Japanese capital has no public bike rentals, contrary to most cities, but offers tons of bike shops with rentals instead.
+The Japanese capital has no public bike rentals, contrary to most cities; but offers tons of bike shops with rentals instead.
 Further, plenty of hotels provide bike services.
 Its urban infrastructure is very bike-friendly, you can use the bike lanes without fear of danger.
 The Olympic Games 2020 in Tokio made the local government redesign its streets, to make the city more secure.